Azure/simdem/README.md

 directly.
 This is generally best for developers of SimDem, so we provide minimal documentation here.

+# Writing a Script

+The above command will walk you through the SimDem documentation.
+Pay particular attention to the Syntax page, but the short version is that you are writing markdown with code blocks.

 ## Running in a Docker Container

 There are two containers available, the 'cli' version and the 'novnc'